-Brie Larson seems like she’s been an up and comer forever now.
+Brie Larson seems like she’s been an up-and-comer forever now.
 She’s turned in some excellent performances, but this might be the one that finally proves to be her big break.
 In Room she runs the gamut of emotions first in captivity, struggling to survive with her child-by-rape in a tiny room and later in freedom as she desperately tries to re-adjust to the world and help her son figure out a world he’s never seen.
-It’s a real tour de force performance and one that already has garnered Golden Globe and SAG award nominations.
+It’s a real tour de force performance that has already garnered Golden Globe and SAG award nominations.

 People complain that there aren’t any movies for adults anymore, but Spotlight is precisely that: The true story of the journalists who uncovered not only the sexual abuse of children by priests in the Boston area but the systemic complicity of almost the entire city.
 Spotlight doesn’t proceed at a breakneck pace or feature much in the way of shocking character background; it’s just a straight-up story of a group of professionals doing their job to expose a problem in the face of a community that would rather ignore it.
-The story itself manages to be shocking despite being one we can remember from the news.
+The story itself is shocking despite being one we can remember from the news.

 Not a ghost story (as was advertised) but rather a story with ghosts in it.
 Guillermo del Toro transports us to a dark, gothic mansion that is as much a character in the story as humans and a trio of humans whose pasts are as haunted as the estate is.
 It’s easy to see that this gothic love story wouldn’t do so well when it was being advertised as a horror film –I wonder why studios market films so weirdly sometimes– but the movie we got was better than the one we were being sold.
-Tom Hiddleston and Mia Wasikowska are both great, but the film is worth seeing for Jessica Chastain, whose performance is over the top crazy gold.
-Pair all of this with settings and costumes literally dripping with detail, and you have yourself a real winner.
+Tom Hiddleston and Mia Wasikowska are both great, but the film is worth seeing for Jessica Chastain, whose performance is over-the-top crazy gold.
+Pair all this with settings and costumes dripping with detail, and you have yourself a real winner.